#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 How to write resume bullet points

-1. Always use bullet points— not paragraphs.
+1. Always use bullet points— not long paragraphs.

 3. Start your bullet point with a strong action verb.